-Multiple mechanisms may contribute to potential interactions with HMG CoA reductase inhibitors.
-Drugs or herbal products that inhibit certain enzymes (e.g. CYP3A4) and/or transporter (e.g., OATP1B) pathways may increase atorvastatin plasma concentrations and may lead to an increased risk of myopathy/rhabdomyolysis.
+Multiple mechanisms may contribute to potential interactions with HMG Co-A reductase inhibitors.
+Medicinal products or herbal products that inhibit certain enzymes (e.g. CYP3A4) and/or transporter (e.g. OATP1B) pathways may increase atorvastatin plasma concentrations and may lead to an increased risk of myopathy/rhabdomyolysis.

-Consult the prescribing information of all concomitantly used drugs to obtain further information about their potential interactions with atorvastatin and/or the potential for enzyme or transporter alterations and possible adjustments to dose and regimens.
+Consult the prescribing information of all concomitantly used medicinal products to obtain further information about their potential interactions with atorvastatin and/or the potential for enzyme or transporter alterations and possible adjustments to dose and regimens.